-Every year, at this time in the summer, I get an influx of parents who are D-O-N-E with the kids fighting.
+Every year, at this time in the summer, I get an influx of parents who are D-O-N-E with the sibling conflict.

 3 Tips for Sibling Conflict: